cjcodes/cjcodes.com/content/manager-docs/feedback.md

 > **Thank the feedback giver.**

 No matter what.
 Even if they just told you something that you completely, utterly disagree with, thank them.
-You can express your disagreement either in how you choose to act (or not act) on the feedback.
+You can express your disagreement in how you choose to act (or not act) on the feedback.
 Feedback is **not** an interaction where there's a winner and a loser.
 Getting the last word in after receiving feedback devalues the feedback you just received and turns feedback into a confrontation, whether you mean it to be or not, and I can guarantee that that person will never want to give you feedback again.
 Take the feedback, commit to processing it, and move on.

 You are, however, allowed to ask questions!
 But ask questions that clarify your understanding of the other person's perspective.